Materials-Consortia/OPTIMADE/optimade.md

     at least one corresponding site.
 * Examples:
   * `"Ti": {"chemical_symbols": ["Ti"], "concentration": [1.0]}`: any site with this species is occupied by a Ti atom.
-  * `"Ti": {"chemical_symbols": ["Ti"], "concentration": [0.9]}`: any site with this species is occupied by a Ti atom with 90% probability, and has a vacancy with 10% probability.
+  * `"Ti": {"chemical_symbols": ["Ti", "vacancy"], "concentration": [0.9, 0.1]}`: any site with this species is occupied by a Ti atom with 90% probability, and has a vacancy with 10% probability.
-  * `"BaCa": {"chemical_symbols": ["Ba", "Ca"], "concentration": [0.45, 0.5], "mass": 88.5}`: any site with this species is occupied by a Ba atom with 45% probability, a Ca atom with 50% probability, and by a vacancy with 5% probability.
+  * `"BaCa": {"chemical_symbols": ["vacancy", "Ba", "Ca"], "concentration": [0.05, 0.45, 0.5], "mass": 88.5}`: any site with this species is occupied by a Ba atom with 45% probability, a Ca atom with 50% probability, and by a vacancy with 5% probability.
 The mass of this site is (on average) 88.5 a.m.u.
   * `"C12": {"chemical_symbols": ["C"], "concentration": [1.0], "mass": 12.}`: any site with this species is occupied by a carbon isotope with mass 12.
   * `"C13": {"chemical_symbols": ["C"], "concentration": [1.0], "mass": 13.}`: any site with this species is occupied by a carbon isotope with mass 13.